surlab/python-template-repo-surlab/template_readme.md

 cd ..\documents\code #or similar as relevant for your machine git clone git@github.com:surlab/replace_with_env_name.git
 ```
-2. Double click the file "install_win.bat" to run it.
+2. Double click the file "user_install_win.bat" to run it.
 This should set up the conda environment and all dependencies.
 #### OR For a windows or non -indows machine
 Open a teriman and run the following commands
 ```bash